The Pultrusion Report | Tencom

 Another reason is efficiency.
 Engineered wood components are easier to fabricate, lighter to haul, and can be assembled more quickly on site.
 The Brock Commons Tallwood House, an 18-story wooden skyscraper in Canada, was erected in just 70 days.
 This means significant savings on transportation and labor costs.

-Finally, wood is aesthetically pleasing and even seems to affect us physiologically.
-One study found that students in a wood-paneled classroom were more relaxed and slept better than those surrounded by other materials.
+Finally, wood is aesthetically pleasing and may even affect us physiologically.
+One study found that students in a wood-paneled classroom were more relaxed and slept better than those in classrooms with other materials.

 Those at the forefront of wooden skyscraper construction recognize that one of the challenges is public perception.
 For many people, the idea of a wooden skyscraper just doesn’t sound safe.